Nizar7kabbaj/violence-alert-system/README.md

 ## 🎯 What it does

-Wraps a MobileNetV2 violence detection model in a production FastAPI service.
-Upload a video the model runs inference, extracts a snapshot from the moment of detection, fires a Telegram alert with the photo, and logs the entire chain.
-Security and observability were built in from day one: JWT rotation, rate limiting, audit trail, structured logs, Prometheus metrics.
+A MobileNetV2 violence detection model wrapped in a production FastAPI service.
+You upload a video.
+The model runs inference.
+If violence is detected, a snapshot is pulled from that frame and pushed to Telegram with the photo attached.
+Every step gets logged.
+Security and observability weren't bolted on at the end: JWT rotation, rate limiting, audit trail, structured logs, Prometheus metrics.

 ---